 My hotel, the Edgewater, was, as the name implies, right on the water, so everywhere I went was an uphill hike, but walkng around the city was a great way to find the little holes in the wall shop, like Cloudburst Brewing.
 Located basically just uphill from my hotel, this cool little place was the first spot I found.
 The long, narrow taproom was packed that night, as it was one of the nights Gonzaga was in the NCAA tournament.
 The one television over the bar had the room crowded around it, and while I normally try to avoid the TVs in a brewery I was lucky enough to find a single seat, so who am I to say no to the barstool gods?

 Phoenix?
 Do you ever get any rain there?

 Almost exclusively made up of locals, the other patrons were friendly enough though, especially when they discovered I was from Phoenix.
 Because that just so happens to be where the tournament was being played.

 “How hot is it there now?”

 “Why would you leave Phoenix in the Spring to come here?”

 “Did you see the Gonzaga players in Phoenix?”

 Anyway, back to Cloudburst.
 This great little spot loves their IPAs, as evident from their butcher paper menu.
 I also tried the Dumpster Fire Smoked Oatmeal Stout, and it lives up to its name.

-At the end of the day, after trying a wide variety of their fantastically-named offerings, the juicy Shame Spiral Double IPA was my favorite.
-Definitely, if you find yourself in the Pike’s Place region of Seattle and want to get away from the crowds of the market, just head northwest and you’ll run right into it.
+At the end of the day, the juicy Shame Spiral Double IPA was my favorite of their fantastically-named offerings.
+When you find yourself in the Pike’s Place region of Seattle and want to get away from the crowds, just head northwest.
+You’ll run right into it.